Is It Rude To Wear Kimono?

 I didn’t like this aspect of Japanese society.
 But I ended up understanding their perspective from bitter experience when I lived in Germany.

-After finishing the kimono fitting course, I traveled mostly in Europe and wore a kimono on my own.
+After finishing the kimono fitting course, I travelled mostly in Europe and wore a kimono on my own.
 It was such an amazing experience and I enjoyed noticing how people reacted differently based on their own cultural background.

 While in Germany for a year, I had the chance to join a group of people who enjoy kimono like myself.
-Most of them were non Japanese and, honestly, I didn’t care about their nationalities.
+Most of them were non-Japanese and, honestly, I didn’t care about their nationalities.

 I was genuinely happy to know that kimono are loved by people from outside Japan.
 Seeing that wearing kimono connects like-minded people who are interested in my home country or Japanese culture.